arobavet/Microsoft365DSC/docs/docs/user-guide/get-started/snapshot-of-existing-tenant.md

 ### Filters

 This allows you to specify a filter at the resource level to reduce the overall instances that are being extracted.
-As an example, if you are only interested in extracting Azure AD Groups that have their display name start with the word 'Microsoft', you could specify the following filters:
+As an example, if you are only interested in extracting Entra ID Groups that have their display name start with the word 'Microsoft', you could specify the following filters:

 ```
 $Filters = @{